How to Make Sushi Rice in a Rice Cooker

 Instructions

 - Place the rice and water into a rice cooker.
-Cook the rice according to the “white rice” setting on the rice cooker.
+Cook according to the “white rice” setting on the cooker.

-- When the rice has finished cooking, evenly pour the seasoned rice vinegar all over the rice.
-Toss the rice around to further distribute the rice vinegar, taking care to be gentle, and not mash the rice.
+- When the rice has finished cooking, evenly pour the seasoned vinegar all over the cooked grains.
+Toss everything around to further distribute the vinegar, taking care to be gentle, and not mash the grains, or they will become gluey.

 - It is now ready to be used for sushi.
 Here’s my post on homemade sushi.